informationgrid/ingrid-ibus/README.md

 - add `src/test/resources`, `src/main/release/webapp`  to class path
 - the admin gui starts in this sample on port 8100

+### Frontend development

+To start a local server for the angular application call:

+> npm install # only once
+> npm start

+Afterwards the server can be accessed through http://localhost:4200.
+Doing any change on the sources the browser will be automatically updated.

 Support
 -------